tom-mi/iBrew/README.md

  * fix wireless with the same name
  * watersensor to something usefull
  * process what you get back...
 (03 responses)
+ * Currently the default values in fast mode are not initalized use slow or give all values

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>